-Before finalizing your purchase consider having a qualified mechanic inspect the car.
-To make the most of this inspection you can utilize a used car inspection checklist that covers all areas such as the engine, transmission, brakes, tires, and overall condition of the vehicle.
+Before finalizing your purchase consider having a qualified mechanic inspect the car or grab my guide to buying a used car which includes a used car inspection checklist that covers all areas such as the engine, transmission, brakes, tires, and overall condition of the vehicle.
 By leaving no stone with this checklist you can identify any issues and use them as leverage for negotiating a fair price.
-Get the free used car inspection checklist to get started.

 How to spot an odometer that has been tampered with in the United States